ga-dc/js1/03-07-installfest/readme.md

 >* Students with an existing, outdated installation of Node should be able to update their install by following the directions above (i.e. using the package installer).

 ---

+## Exit Ticket

+Before you leave, please take ~3 minutes to complete [this exit ticket](https://docs.google.com/forms/d/1LNeV7Vf043jg_4A1cBlHvFQkT_GiQAsl2a14jJjgYO0/viewform?c=0&w=1).

+This helps us help you!
+We'll review responses for each exit ticket before the next lesson.

 <a name="conclusion"></a>
 ## Conclusion (10 min)